Virtual-Finland-Development/authentication-gw/docs/auth-providers.md

 SuomiFi is an SAML2 -type authentication provider with the following endpoints:

 - LoginRequest: `/auth/saml2/suomifi/login-request`
-  - gets a `loginCode`
+  - gets a `loggedInCode`
-- AuthTokenRequest: `/auth/saml2/suomifi/auth-token-request`
+- LoggedInRequest: `/auth/saml2/suomifi/logged-in-request`
-  - uses the `loginCode` to get an access tokens `idToken` and `accessToken`.
+  - uses the `loggedInCode` to get an access tokens `idToken` and `accessToken`.
-  - example response: `{"idToken":"<idToken>","accessToken":"<accessToken>", "expiresAt": "2022-10-10T05:52:50.886Z"}`
+  - example response: `{"idToken":"<idToken>", "expiresAt": "2022-10-10T05:52:50.886Z", "profileData": {...}}}`
     - `idToken` is a JWT token that contains the user's identity information
-    - `accessToken` is a permit to get the authentication provider specific data and details using the UserInfoRequest-endpoint
     - `expiresAt` is an ISO-8601 timestamp string that specifies the token expirity datetime
-- UserInfoRequest: `/auth/saml2/suomifi/user-info-request`
-  - uses the `accessToken` to get user info
+    - `profileData` is a JSON object that contains the user's profile data
-  - example response: `{"context": {"AuthnContextClassRef": "http://ftn.ficora.fi/2017/loa2"}, "profile": {"nameID": "a21sxxasxaxas323", "email":"John@Doe"}, "accessToken": jwt.233höpölöpöasd.32313cc}`
+      - example profileData: `{"context": {"AuthnContextClassRef": "http://ftn.ficora.fi/2017/loa2"}, "profile": {"nameID": "a21sxxasxaxas323", "email":"John@Doe"}, "accessToken": jwt.233höpölöpöasd.32313cc}`
         - `context.AuthnContextClassRef`: is the authentication level information
         - `profile.nameID`: is the user ID in the SuomiFi system
         - `profile.email`: is the user email (if available)
 - Data requests to external APIs that need to be authorized:
   - `Authorization: Bearer <idToken>`
   - `X-authorization-provider: suomifi`